freeseek/mocha/README.md

              lrr_gc_X - coefficient X for polynomial in GC content fitting LRR estimates
 ```

-The mosaic calls file contains information about each mosaic and germline chromosomal alteration called and it includes the following columns:
+The mosaic calls file contains information about each mosaic and germline chromosomal alteration called and it includes the following columns
 ```
       sample_id - sample ID
 computed_gender - inferred sample gender